Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training: Experiments

-Table~\ref{tab:pawsx} shows the results on PAWS-X dataset.
-We first notice that all mBERT-ADV, mBERT-RS-R, and mBERT-RS-A perform better than the standard mBERT.
-This result justifies our assumption that robust training improves the performance of zero-shot cross-lingual transfer learning.
+Table~\ref{tab:pawsx} shows the averaged results of PAWS-X with 10 different random seeds.
+We first notice that all mBERT-ADV, mBERT-RS-RP, and mBERT-RS-DA perform better than the standard mBERT on average.
+Especially, robust training leads to up to 4.0\% improvement on Japanese, up to 4.1\% improvement on Korean, and up to 2.9\% improvement on Chinese.
+The results suggest that robust training helps in improving the performance of zero-shot cross-lingual transfer learning.

-Next, we observe that randomized smoothing is better than adversarial training.
-The reason is that adversarial training always considers the worst case during the optimization.
-This is good for certified accuracy; however, for the zero-shot cross-lingual transfer, the perturbations are not specifically designed for attacking the classifier but reflects the natural difference between languages.
+We observe that randomized smoothing is usually better than adversarial training.
+The reason is that adversarial training always considers the most effective adversarial perturbation during the optimization process.
+Adversarial perturbations are suitable for defending adversarial examples as they are specifically designed for attacking the classifier.
+However, in the zero-shot cross-lingual transfer case, the perturbations are not explicitly designed but reflect the natural difference between languages.
 Therefore, randomized smoothing, which considers the average case, becomes the better choice.

-Table~\ref{tab:xnli} lists the results on XNLI dataset.
-Again, we can get performance improvement by considering robust training.
-Similar to the result on PAWS-X dataset, randomized smoothing performs better than adversarial training.
+We have a similar conclusion for the XNLI dataset.
+As shown in Table~\ref{tab:xnli}, robust training indeed leads to improvements on zero-shot cross-lingual transfer.
+Again, randomized smoothing performs better than the adversarial training approach.

-We observe that mBERT-RS-A is more stable than mBERT-RS-R. This is because the ideal robust regions in practice may not be perfect norm balls.
+Finally, we compare the two different ways (random perturbation and data augmentation) to learn the smoothed classifier.
+They have competitive performance on PAWS-X; however, data augmentation performs better than random perturbation on XNLI.
+We hypothesize that the ideal robust regions in practice may not be perfect norm balls.
 In fact, they are more like convex hulls composed by the neighbor words \cite{Dong20convex}.
-By considering a predefined synonym set, mBERT-RS-A can better capture the robust regions, leading to a more stable performance.
+By considering a predefined synonym set, mBERT-RS-DA can better capture the shapes of robust regions, leading to a more stable performance.